 Syncing Events

-After you've connected to your warehouse, the next step is to syncing Events is to configure the query that Vitally will run against your warehouse on each sync.
+After connecting to your warehouse, you can start syncing Events by configuring the query that Vitally will run against your warehouse on each incremental sync.

 And at least one of:

-: the ID of the user that 'owns' the eventaccount_id
+• user_id: the ID of the user that 'owns' the event

-In order to to incrementally query your data each time, only fetching rows that have been updated since our last sync, you can add a clause to your query with the variable $LAST_SYNC_TIMESTAMP.
-We'll fill that in with the timestamp of the last sync each time we query the warehouse.
+In order to incrementally query your data each sync, you'll need to add a clause to your query with the variable $LAST_SYNC_TIMESTAMP.
+We'll fill in that variable with the timestamp of the last sync each time we query the warehouse.

 SELECT